alexandrnikitin/blog/_drafts/transparent-hugepages-measuring-the-performance-impact.md

 ## Conclusion

 Do not blindly follow any recommendation on the Internet, please!
 Measure, measure and measure again!
 Transparent Hugepages Support affects performance.
-The performance impact can be significant for some application.
+The performance and latency impact can be significant for some application.
+Measure it!